Enquire About This Tour Code TCS Tortuguero Costa

 Your tour leader will point out internet cafes in all major cities and towns and Wi-Fi may be available in some hotels.
 Mobile phones may not work locally depending on your network.
 If you have an unlocked phone you may be able to purchase a local SIM card.
 Hotel details, apart from the joining hotel, are not given in advance and are subject to change, so if someone needs to contact you urgently during your tour the best method is to contact our office who can pass a message on to the tour leader.

-For personal spending money you should bring US dollars or Euros in Cuba to use alongside the local currency (where applicable).
+For personal spending money you should bring US dollars to use alongside the local currency, except for Cuba (see below).
 While bank cards provide a very good way to access funds overall, it is not recommended to rely on them as your sole source of funds as cash machines do not always work and may not be available in remote locations.
 We recommend you bring along a minimum of US$200 cash in small denominations (no $100 notes).
 Make sure all notes are the new style, and are not damaged, defaced, rubber stamped or written on, as many places will refuse them if they are not in perfect condition.
 It is a good idea to try to maintain a supply of small notes and change in the local currency for tipping or small purchases.

 Your spending money should cover some meals, optional excursions, souvenirs, drinks, laundry, border and airport taxes and any visas obtained locally.
 We provide guideline prices for optional excursions in the itinerary to help you budget, but ultimately the amount you will need to budget for your trip very much depends on your individual requirements.
 We recommend bringing extra money to cover emergencies or unexpected situations.